RiccardoCozzi96/PWP_project/README.md

 ## CONFIG

 Set the variables in config.json file such that they point to the minizinc and z3 executables.
-Once you have finished, the config.json file should look like this:
+Once finished, the config.json file should look like this:

 #### With executable paths
 ```